DIFFICULT CUSTOMERS: Prime ministers Erdogan of Turkey and Gruevski of Macedonia at a meeting in Skopje, September 2011.

 In January, the European Parliament approved the Stabilisation and Association Agreement with Serbia but by December, German chancellor German Merkel was saying that Serbia was not ready for EU membership.

-Paths and guides In October, it was announced that Bulgaria, Greece and Romania had proposed an EU Strategy for the Western Balkans intended to accelerate the expansion process.
+In October, it was announced that Bulgaria, Greece and Romania had proposed an EU Strategy for the Western Balkans intended to accelerate the expansion process.

 The foreign ministers of three countries sent a letter to Enlargement Commissioner Štefan Füle and European Regional Policy Commissioner Johannes Hahn, setting out the main objectives of the strategy.